CodyCahoon/things-to-learn/README.md

 17. What is a web worker?
 18. What is a service worker?
 19. How does a web socket work?
+20. What are the features of ES5, ES6, ES7, etc.?

 ## Data Attributes